There are around 8 million Twitch streamers.

 Most streamers knew that if they were streaming the aforementioned games, they would gain more followers.

-Therefore, we recommend you organize competitions between the streamers you are good with and show your own skills.
+Therefore, I recommend you organize competitions between the streamers you are good with and show your own skills.

 It would be beneficial for each streamer that participates.

 Moreover, you can find other streamers who are like-minded and who like playing games at the tournaments.